 Is Spy Hard!"

-- While not as common in anime these days (a few still do it), it was more or less a regular thing during the 1960's and 70s', just like it is in America now.
-In the 70s, some subversions, and even aversions started coming up.
+- While not as common in anime these days (a few still do it), it was more or less a regular thing during the 1960s and '70s, just like it is in Western animated media now.
+In the '70s, some subversions, and even aversions started coming up.
 That is, while the song may be named after the show, it may not necessarily contain the entire title, or it may omit the title.
 For example, the song is called "Cutey Honey", but the closest it comes to containing the title is when it refers to the character "Honey" by name, and also when it incorporates her transformation phrase ("Honey Flash!").
 Captain Harlock and Galaxy Express 999 have theme songs named after their respective shows, but do not contain the actual titles of the shows in their lyrics.
 Instead, they merely describe what they are talking about.

 - As you go-go-GO, Astro Boooooy! / Testuwa-n Aaaatomu!
 The Trope Maker, at least for anime.